mike-french/myrex/README.md

 the exponential decay will usually result in a small finite sequence, so all generator traversals will reach the `Success` node.

-However, in the current implementation, there will be a failure if a step that fails to generate a character:
+There is special handling for negated generation from the full assigned character set.
+The following cases will force an empty generation step, no character will be added to the output string:
 * The negated _Any_ character property `\P{Any}`
-  cannot be used in a normal sequence or positive character class.
+  in a normal sequence or positive character class.
-* The _any character_ wildcard `.` and _Any_ character property `\p{Any}`
+* The _any character_ wildcard `.` or _Any_ character property `\p{Any}`
-  cannot be used in a negated character class.
+  in a negated character class.

+Note that the resulting string does not match the regular expression, so it violates the basic contract that generate-match is successful.

 ## Graph Output